rafaelcaue/docker-ipc-submission-TestAgent/README.md

+You can use this containerised version of the test-agent as an example of how to setup your Dockerfile.

-Please follow the tutorials from https://github.com/rafaelcaue/docker-ipc/blob/master/README.md
+To run please follow the tutorials from https://github.com/rafaelcaue/docker-ipc#docker-server-with-docker-solution